bamason2/ttp451-module/docs/labs/Lab_3.md

 - RBF_manualtune_V3_exercise.m
 - V8NA_model_lab_TestBedData.csv

-The test data is provided in the form of a spreadsheet, generated during tests of a V8 DI spark ignition engine.
-The test data are saved in the file V8NA_model_lab_TestBedData.csv.
+The test data is provided in the form of a spreadsheet, generated during tests of a V8 DI spark ignition engine, the test data are saved in the file V8NA_model_lab_TestBedData.csv.

-You can load the data into MATLAB&copy; using the import command (MATLAB&copy; file submenu), then use the construct: ``<mydata = data(:,n)>`` to extract the nth column.
+You can load the data into MATLAB&copy; using the import button on the MATLAB&copy; toolstrip.
+After this you may use the construct: ``<mydata = data(:,n)>`` to extract the nth column.

 ### Exercise 3: Modelling Principles